 You are reinforcing a specific behavior to the point that it is becoming a habit.
 Then, you can try this with another behavior and eventually more than one.

-As you can see, there’s always a way to reinforce the lessons that you are trying to teach without resorting to negative methods.
+As you can see, there’s always a way to reinforce the lessons that you are trying to teach.
+All without resorting to negative methods.
 Using positive reinforcement works too!

-Just keep in mind that your toddler still doesn’t have a full understanding of the rules yet, but with a lot of patience and some gentle nudging in the right direction you’ll be seeing great results in no time!
+Keep in mind that your toddler still doesn’t have a full understanding of the rules yet.
+With a lot of patience and some gentle nudging in the right direction, you’ll be seeing great results in no time!

-Positive reinforcement is a key part of positive discipline, and positive parenting, so take what you have learned from this post, and apply it!
+Positive reinforcement is a key part of positive discipline and positive parenting.
+Take what you have learned from this post and apply it!